BruhathiMandhala/AI_checkers/README.md

 1. In the main branch run python AIvsAI.py
 2. First player is Alpha-Beta and second is Q learning
 3. can replace number of training rounds for Qlearning

+### Conclusion:
+To conclude this the Q-Learning agent has played better when it is put on a training loop.
+This project can be further modelized to compare the Q-learning agent with other model-free Reinforcement agents Analysing the different combination of moves and their weighted values are more important inunderstanding the game of checkers.
+While designing the interface of game itself is not so difficult, designing an efficient way to build required more analysis.